 Companies that offer internships include Forcine Concrete & Construction Co., Lithko Contracting LLC, Conewago Enterprises Inc., Durable Surfaces, Castle Builders, Clayco and Delaware Valley Concrete, to name a few.

 The recent pandemic squelched plans to participate in the American Concrete Institute’s concrete bowling ball competition.
 It also put the brakes on the effort to start an ACI student chapter.
 It also led to the cancellation of the open house that was on the schedule for the spring.

 “Our biggest problem is getting the word out to let people know we’re here,” Reber says.

 But once students like Matt Blose discover the concrete classes offered through the Concrete Science Technology program, most quickly see the potential the concrete industry has to offer.

-“I enrolled at Penn College in order to pursue an entrepreneurial education,” says Blose, who isn’t pursuing a concrete degree but has taken numerous concrete classes.
+“I enrolled at Penn College in order to pursue an entrepreneurial education,” says Blose.
+Blose isn’t pursuing a concrete degree, but he has taken numerous concrete classes.

 “I wanted to be a leader while still being creative and doing a lot of hands-on work.
 I quickly saw the potential in the concrete industry just after the intro to concrete class.
 Taking the decorative concrete class only increased my craving for all things concrete.”

 He says he plans to start a business that will likely include decorative concrete applications, specifically making countertops and tabletops.
-The classes he’s taken, he adds, have increased his potential of becoming an entrepreneur.
+The classes he’s taken, he adds, are increasing his potential of becoming an entrepreneur.

 “There’s room for enormous growth,” Blose says.
 “I easily see that one can become extremely successful in this field.
 Others interested in the construction industry (should) pursue the concrete science technology program.”